ankur-98/ankur-98/README.md

-### Ankur Agarwal | An Applied Researcher With An Entrepreneurial Mindset 🌱
+### Ankur Agarwal | An Applied Researcher With A Mindset for Growth 🌱
 #### _My motto: Observe.
 Learn.
-Grow_
+Grow._

 #### Hello! 👋

 ### Vision Statement ✨
 I believe one day we all can digitally communicate with each other with a better connection while being mindful of our differences in opinion.
-A cooperative and collaborative digital society for co-existance and prosperity.
+A cooperative and collaborative digital society accessible to all irrespective of channel of communication ecouraging value creation and healthy coexistence.

 ### Mission Statement ✨
-Today’s technology holds the beauty of bringing seamless impact going unnoticed while its meaningful contribution greatly influences our daily lives.
-I see a promise in it to offer a communication framework enabling an effortless and collaborative environment for the global society to interact.
+Today’s technology holds the beauty of bringing seamless impact which goes unnoticed while its meaningful contribution greatly influences our daily lives.
+I see a promise in it to offer a communication framework enabling an effortless and collaborative environment for the global society to interact in.
 It is my mission to make this happen.

 <!--
 ### [Personal Statement](https://github.com/ankur-98/ankur-98/files/10137152/Personal_Statement_Ankur_Agarwal.pdf)